-On top of that, your CRM can automate the data collection process, pulling in data from different sources automatically.
-That’s far easier than you going and manually copying everything over from each platform.
+On top of that, your CRM can automate the data collection process, automatically pulling in data from different sources.
+That’s far easier than manually copying everything from each platform.

 Finally, the best CRMs come with data analytics features.
 After all, the entire point of gathering all that customer data is to learn from it.
 The last thing you want is a CRM that gathers all that data and then lets it sit there unused.

 Most CRMs will allow you to generate, at the very least, basic sales reports so you can see trends across your customers.
 More advanced CRMs will also let you generate custom reports on different metrics and groups of customers.